Wednesday, July 22, 2015

 "Can I have a groin cone instead of a groin cup?"

 Thanks, my boys seem really excited.
-I wish Nico and Christopher could have played on the same team together rather then 2 different fields, participating, in 2 different types of baseball.
+I wish Nico and Christopher could have played on the same team together rather than on 2 different fields, participating in 2 different types of baseball.

-He’s never played baseball before, coach.
-Is placing him on a team with a grown up pitching wise?
-Do you see some, God given talent, for him to be in coaches’ pitch?
+He's never played baseball before, coach.
+Is placing him on a team with a grown-up pitching-wise?
+Do you see some God-given talent for him to be on the coaches' pitch?

-“Oh no, we just need more bodies on coaches pitch.
-T-ball is full, this is the best for him and the league.
+"Oh no, we just need more bodies on the coach pitch.
+The T-ball rosters are full, and this is the best for him and the league.

 The best for him?
-Seems like what’s best for you.
+What's best for you?

-Playing on 2 different fields is a terrible situation for a parent .
-Trying to see both boys, as they miss a hit grounder towards them, and or, run the opposite direction after their first hit by way of rounding 3rd instead of rounding 1st, would be difficult.
-In order for me to get a full view as to what was happening on both fields I had to practically straddle an imaginary line and run back and forth between the bleachers.
+Playing on 2 different fields is a terrible situation for a parent.
+Trying to see both boys, as they miss a hit grounder towards them and or run the opposite direction after their first hit by way of rounding 3rd instead of rounding 1st, would be difficult.
+For me to get a full view of what was happening in both fields, I had to practically straddle an imaginary line and run back and forth between the bleachers.

 Field #10

-Go Nico, swing the bat!
-Wait, never mind, don’t practice swing yet!
-Wait, until you get to the plate then swing the bat.
+Go, Nico, swing the bat!
+Wait, never mind, wait to practice swing!
+Wait until you get to the plate, then swing the bat.
 Hey, Nico, swing that bat in the other direction!
 The other direction!
-You know what, pretend I didn’t say anything, just-just listen to the coach!
+You know what?
+Pretender, I didn't say anything; just listen to the coach!

 "Dad, go!
 Go watch Christopher!"

-That interaction didn’t go over very well.
-Sorry dude, I yelled out loud.
-I couldn’t worry about being embarrassed, for him or myself; I had another child I had to embarrass.
+That interaction could have gone over better.
+Sorry, dude, I yelled out loud.
+I wouldn't worry about embarrassment for him or myself; I had another child I had to embarrass.

 Field #9